 It was fascinating to observe her movements as she painted in time to the music with the roller & brushes.
 As certain parts of the music grew louder, Minnie smacked the paint on the canvas & as the music grew softer, her fingers swirled & blended the paint.

 The last clip shows Minnie adding her green paper 'seaweed' to the painting.
 Her high pitch voice almost seems to be singing along with the music as she sprinkles her seaweed over the canvas.

 Some seaweed remained on the canvas, but she removed most of it before adding some cotton wool, coloured cellophane & ripped pieces of tissue paper to her sea.
 This gave a new dimension to her creation, & it became a multimedia work of art.

 When she had finished, we set the canvas aside to dry.
 As it was drying Minnie placed a few pebbles (that she had collected from a recent visit to the beach) by the canvas.
 It was lovely to see natural objects from the beach being added alongside her ocean artwork.

 Here's Minnie's finished picture.

 Can you hear the music of the sea?

 I love the movement in the painting.
 What could this beautiful brushstroke be?

-It was wonderful to observe Minnie's creativity, imagination, self-expression, sensory exploration, & how she connected with the music - it just made my heart sing!
-And I think the finished picture is beautiful too!
+It was wonderful to observe Minnie's creativity, expression, & sensory exploration as she explored the canvas alongside the music, it just made my heart sing!
+And I think the finished picture is pretty beautiful too!